flindersuni/DeepThoughtHPC-docs/docs/source/Storage/storageusage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here is a rough guide as to what should live in your /scratch/$FAN directory.
 In general, anything large, bulky and only needed for a little while should go here.

-* Job Working Data-sets
+1. Job Working Data-sets
-* Large Intermediate Files
+2. Large Intermediate Files

 =========
 /Local
 =========

+.. _SLURM Temporary Directories: ../SLURM/SLURMIntro.html#tmpdir-and-slurm-job-arrays
 Local is the per-node, high speed flash storage that is specific to each node.
 When running a job, you want to run your data-sets on /local if at all possible - its the quickest storage location on the HPC.
 You MUST cleanup /local once you are done.

 ^^^^^^^^^^^^^^^^^^^^^^^^^